 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Swan Valley School District #92's basic financial statements.
-The combining and individual non-major fund financial statements and the schedule of changes in student activity funds are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The combining and individual non-major fund financial statements and the schedule of changes in student activity funds are the responsibility of management and were derived from and relate directly to the underlying account and other records used to prepare the basic financial statements.
+The combining and individual non-major fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The combining and individual non-major fund financial statements are the responsibility of management and were derived from and relate directly to the underlying account and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the combining and individual non-major fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.